Manchester Place station

 Manchester Place station is an under-construction light rail station in Silver Spring, Maryland, that will be served by the Purple Line.
 The station will be located underground between Wayne Avenue and Plymouth Street at the west end of the Plymouth Tunnel.
 It will have two side platforms and access from both streets.
-As of 2022, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.